CleverCloud/documentation/content/doc/addons/keycloak.md

 - 90 credential grants by the second;
 - 70 refresh tokens by second.

-We are benchmarking for more precise load estimates.

 ### Known issues
 #### Java application deployment may fail